 In 1880, the Wetmore Institute, which had been damaged in the tornado of the year before, was destroyed by fire.
 It was never rebuilt, but to the people of Irving belongs the credit of having the first permanent church and the first institution for higher education in Marshall County.

 In 1886 the Lincoln and Manhattan branch of the Union Pacific Railroad was completed, giving Irving a north and south railway.

 During the summer of 1903, the Big Blue River flooded and destroyed homes, crops, and bridges.
-The river threatened to do it again in 1908 but the townspeople were prepared and were able to keep the river within its banks.
+The river threatened to do it again in 1908, but the townspeople were prepared and could keep the river within its banks.

 The Irving Telephone Company was organized in February 1904.
 Its lines operated west of Irving and the Hawkinson Brothers Telephone Company, with lines east of Blue River, with a switch in Irving.

 In 1910 the population of Irving was estimated at 403, and the town boasted good banking facilities, numerous stores, a weekly newspaper, telegraph and express offices, graded schools, a public library, and churches of all denominations.

 However, with the close proximity of Blue Rapids, the population in Irving was falling.
 By 1916, its population was about 359.
 However, it still boasted several businesses in 1917.
 These included three general merchandise stores, a hotel, a barbershop, hardware store, garage, bank, lumber company, a grain elevator, printing office, shoe shop, livery stable, a restaurant, a meat market, grocery, an electric theater, and a photo studio.
 Services included two physicians, an undertaker, and several carpenters.

 The Irving Telephone Company owned the system at Irving and Cleburn and connected with Blue Rapids, Frankfort, Bigelow and